ibm-cloud-docs/mqcloud/mqoc_admin_mqcli.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Administering a queue manager using runmqsc from an MQ client
+# Administering a queue manager using the runmqsc command line
 {: #mqoc_admin_mqcli}

 Part of the "MQ clients" bundle, runqmsc is a command-line interface (CLI) tool that allows you to automate the configuration of MQ queue managers by executing a series of pre-defined steps at the command-line or in a script file.
 It is supported on a range of operating systems including Windows and Linux (but is not currently supported on Mac OS).